 A. If you are hoping to take a grading in May and your licence has expired or will expire before then, I would suggest you need to renew your licence as soon as possible.

 Q. Do I need to be paying my monthly TaeKwon-Do Training Subscriptions?

 A. Yes!
-Many of you have been training with me on Zoom and in parks.
+Many of you have continued training with me on Zoom.
 Whilst this was not what you originally signed on for, you have supported me by continuing with your monthly subscriptions – THANK YOU!
 In part, the clubs survival is down to you!
 Some of you weren’t able to continue with your monthly subscriptions during lockdown – we still encouraged you to train.
 We would ask that you now please resume your monthly payments of £40 per student ASAP.
 The clubs cannot survive – we cannot pay the hall hire – without subscriptions.